 Analyzing NVIDIA's Unusual Options Activity

-NVIDIA (NASDAQ:NVDA) shares experienced unusual options activity on Tuesday.
-The stock price moved down to $644.15 following the option alert.
+NVIDIA (NASDAQ:NVDA) shares experienced unusual options activity on Thursday.
+The stock price moved up to $677.78 following the option alert.

 - Sentiment: BEARISH